andrew-henry/Algorithms/README.md

 --
 * A greedy algorithm is any algorithm that follows the problem-solving heuristic of making the locally optimal choice at each stage.
 In many problems, a greedy strategy does not produce an optimal solution, but, nonetheless, a greedy heuristic can yield locally optimal solutions that approximate a globally optimal solution in a reasonable amount of time.

-* Kruskal’s Minimum Spanning Tree
+* Kruskal’s Minimum Spanning Tree - Kruskal's algorithm finds a minimum spanning forest of an undirected edge-weighted graph.
+If the graph is connected, it finds a minimum spanning tree.

 Pattern Searching
 --